Construction Reports: General Information

 Substantiated Billing Reports

 In the construction industry, when contractors bill their customers, the customers may want to see proof of the costs.
 In this case, the contractors need to provide supporting documentation along with the customer statement or invoice.
-MYOB Acumatica Construction Edition includes the Substantiated Billing (PM650000) and Substantiated Billing - Consolidated (PM650050) reports, which are specifically designed to display a detailed breakdown of and supporting documentation for the costs incurred during a specific date range.
+MYOB Acumatica Construction Edition includes the Substantiated Billing (PM650000) and Substantiated Billing - Consolidated (PM650050) reports, which are specifically designed to display a detailed breakdown of the costs incurred during a specific date range, along with the supporting documentation.
 For a detailed description of the information included in substantiated billing reports, see Construction Reports: Substantiated Billing Reports.

 AIA Reports